 Cincinnati Music Hall

 The breathtaking Cincinnati Music Hall has stood proudly in the Over-the-Rhine neighborhood since 1878 and has been deemed a National Historic Landmark.
-Its gothic architecture is unmistakable, and it has just undergone a $143 million renovation.
+Its gothic architecture is unmistakable, and it underwent a $143 million renovation.
 The Hall is home to the Cincinnati Symphony Orchestra, the Cincinnati Opera, the Cincinnati Ballet, and the Cincinnati Pops Orchestra.

 For one of Ohio's most well-known outdoor music venues, look no further than Blossom Music Center – a pavilion situated in a giant meadow with lawn seating that stretches as far as the eye can see.
 For many who grew up in the northeast Ohio area, Blossom was the site of their first concert (for me, it was Blink 182 in the '90s) and continues to be a hot spot well into adulthood.

-If you head to Skully’s in Columbus, you better put on your dancing pants!
-Known for many years for its now retired “Ladies 80s” dance nights every Thursday, this concert hall and dance club is incredibly popular, and known for rock, indie, and alternative acts that grace the stage every night.
+If you head to Skully's in Columbus, you better put on your dancing pants!
+Known for many years for its now retired "Ladies 80s" dance nights every Thursday, this concert hall and dance club is incredibly popular, and known for rock, indie and alternative acts that grace the stage nightly.

-This decades-old concert hall has earned the title of the “Longest Continually Running Rock Club in the Country” – dating back to the 1970s.
-The Newport (which opening in the 1920s as a movie theatre) is every college kid’s destination for popular acts in an intimate setting.
-For me, this is the ultimate and most iconic music venue in Ohio, because I went countless times while attending Ohio State.
-Of course, the shows aren’t just for college crowds, adults can find national and local acts in this truly special location.
+This decades-old concert hall has earned the title of the "Longest Continually Running Rock Club in the Country" – dating back to the 1970s.
+The Newport (which opening in the 1920s as a movie theatre) is a destination for popular acts in an intimate setting.
+For me, this is the ultimate and most iconic music venue in Ohio, because I went countless times while attending The Ohio State University.
+Of course, the shows aren't just for college crowds, adults can find national and local acts in this truly special location.

 In the far northeastern corner of the state is another impressive venue on the National Register of Historic Places – Stambaugh Auditorium.
-Found in downtown Youngstown, this concert hall is said to have “near-perfect” acoustics, which can be heard when enjoying national, international, and local acts (such as Youngstown based singer-songwriter JD Eicher on March 7).
-I saw many musicals at Stambaugh Auditorium as a child and I’ll never forget the splendor of the ballroom!
+Found in downtown Youngstown, this concert hall is said to have "near-perfect" acoustics, which can be heard when enjoying national, international, and local acts (such as Youngstown based singer-songwriter JD Eicher).
+I saw many musicals at Stambaugh Auditorium as a child and I'll never forget the splendor of the ballroom!